TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

 Keep it simple
 ==============

-This is an importing rule in testing: Keep tests as simple as possible!
+This is an important rule in testing: Keep tests as simple as possible!
 Tests should be easy to write, understand, read and refactor.
 There is no point in complex and overly abstracted tests.
 Those are pain to work with.
 The basic guides are: No loops, no additional class inheritance, no additional helper methods if not really needed, no additional state.
 As simple